backstage/backstage/docs/plugins/create-a-plugin.md

 > should be able to see the default page for your new plugin directly by
 > navigating to `http://localhost:3000/my-plugin`.

+NB: The URL above works only if you used `my-plugin` as ID.
+Change it to reflect the ID of the plugin you created.

 ![](../assets/my-plugin_screenshot.png)

 You can also serve the plugin in isolation by running `yarn start` in the plugin